koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/evaluation_of_a_clustering_scheme.md

 Viene da se che vogliamo un silhouette score positivo più grande possibile

-NB: elbows in the graph of inertia are a suggestion that that number of clusters is significant
+**NB**: elbows in the graph of inertia are a suggestion that that number of clusters is significant

+- inizialmente la distorsione cala velocemente dato che otteniamo facilmente vari cluster molto separati (ricorda che massimizzare la coesione è uguale a massimizzare la separazione)
+- quando la distorsione comincia a calare meno velocemente, significa che i nuovi cluster sono meno separati
-- one of these points is frequently a plausible value for K
+- one of these elbow points is frequently a plausible value for K

 ## Looking for the best number of clusters | elbow method